dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-on-premises-exchange-connector.md

 # Install the Intune On-premises Exchange Connector

-To set up a connection that enables Microsoft Intune to communicate with the Exchange Server that hosts the mailboxes for the mobile devices, you must download and configure the On-premises Connector from the Intune administration console.
+To set up a connection that enables Microsoft Intune to communicate with the Exchange Server that hosts the mailboxes for the mobile devices, you must download and configure the On-premises Exchange Connector from the Intune administration console.
 Intune only supports one Exchange Connector connection of any type per subscription.

 ## On-premises Exchange Connector requirements
 The following table lists the requirements for the computer on which you install the On-premises Exchange Connector.